PikachuPenial/Titanmod/PATCHNOTES.md

 - Gun Game weapon ladder has been increased to 26 weapons (previously 24)

+- Main Menu has brand new sound and visual effects

 - Added Enable Menu Sounds option

 - Added various HUD editor options related to the new gamemodes